 Forest mitigation work creates areas to fight wildfires, support evac and improve wildlife habitat

 Common Ground investments in wildfire mitigation and forest restoration projects will create multiple community fuel breaks in Chaffee County in the coming years.

 The projects are designed by the Envision Forest Health Council, a group of more than 40 community leaders working to implement the Chaffee County Community Wildfire Protection Plan.
 The plan was approved in February 2020 to increase the past rate of treatments and reduce overall community risk of the effects of a wildfire.

 All of the projects are located in top treatment priority areas identified in the plan, which uses computer modeling to map wildfire risk and identify the right areas to treat for the highest cost efficiency and community benefit.

 Increasing frequency and intensity of wildfires across the state is due dense, unhealthy forests and drought coupled with warmer temperatures and larger wind events.
 At the same time, population growth and development in the wildland-urban interface creates a critical public health and safety problem, not just a forest health issue.
 The Forest Health Council is working to treat up to 30,000 acres of both public and private lands by 2030, to halve the risk wildfire poses to the community.

 Another fuel break is located in the center of the county across from Hecla Junction.
 The 2-mile-long break was created along Coyote Valley Road to provide safer firefighter access in the event of a wildfire in the Collegiate Peaks Wilderness to the west.
-It also improves egress for residents and visitors and protect structures in the surrounding area.
+It also improves egress for residents and visitors and protects structures in the surrounding area.
 The fuel break ties into future and previously completed mitigation work by the U.S. Forest Service on more than 6,000 acres to the west.
-Work on private property is managed by the Colorado State Forest Service.
+Work on private property was managed by the Colorado State Forest Service.

 Both projects benefit wildlife because thinning the dense forest over-story improves habitat by allowing sunlight to reach the ground so that new shrubs and grasses grow, thereby providing better cover and forage for animals.